rovaughn/build/README.md

 `build` is a pretty simple build tool meant to be an upgrade to make.
 It focuses on correcting the following deficiencies I have run into with make:

-- If a build recipe fails halfway through, a partially made and incorrect artifact will still be produced.
+- If a make recipe fails halfway through, a partially made and incorrect artifact will still be produced.
 Now make will think the artifact was made correctly and not rebuild it.
-- If the build configuration (i.e. Makefile) changes, targets won't be remade using the new recipes.
+- If the recipe for an artifact in the Makefile changes, the target won't be remade using the new recipe.
 - Inputs/outputs of recipes are relatively ad hoc.
-You can forget a dependency or, and a recipe can produce more artifacts than it intended to.
+You can forget a dependency or, and a recipe can produce more artifacts than it intended to, or have other unintended effects.
 - Parallelism must be manually enabled.
 This may be due to Make's lack of isolation in build steps.
 - A cleaning recipe must be manually written, even though make knows what